xrdocs/cloud-scale-networking/_tutorials/ncs5500-things-to-know.md

 excerpt: Various questions and answers related to the NCS5500 platform and its software
 position: top
 ---
 {% include toc icon="table" title="NCS5500 Things to know" %}

+You can find more content related to NCS5500 including routing in routing memory management, VRF, URPF, ACLs, Netflow following this [link](https://xrdocs.io/cloud-scale-networking/tutorials/).

 ## NCS5500 (and some other XR platforms): Good to Know